m-arrieta-r/backend-skeleton/README.md

 - **Clean Architecture** by Uncle Bob
 - **Object Oriented Software Engineering - A Use Case Driven Approach** by Ivar Jacobson

-## FAQ

-- **Can a use case call another one?**
-  While generally discouraged, there might be specific scenarios where it's useful.
-However, excessive use can lead to a less organized structure.